 Sourcing and Manufacturing

 Open Farm’s core values are transparency, premium nutrition, and ethical sourcing.
-These values guide every decision they make from how they procure ingredients to how they package their products.
+These values guide every decision the brand makes from ingredient procurement to product packaging.

-Open Farm uses only the highest quality, ethically sourced ingredients including humanely raised meat that is free from antibiotics and growth hormones as well as non-GMO fruits and veggies.
+Open Farm uses only the highest quality, ethically sourced ingredients including humanely raised meat that is free from antibiotics and growth hormones, exclusively wild-caught fish, and non-GMO fruits and veggies.
+In fact, nearly 40% of Open Farm’s vegetables are grown in local partner farms near the manufacturing facility.

 Recall History